amabdulr/CNWG/Chunking.md

 9. Present the entire content in markdown format.
 Check if any content is missing from the original attachment and present that as a separate section.
 10. Refer to the content once again and ensure no content is missing.
 11. Always use sentence case for titles.
-12. Avoid use of "Introduction" and "Overview in titles.

 **Information Types and Titling Rules:**